-We find the best local mountain guides
+We find the best local adventure guides

-We hunt down the very best local mountain guides, and review everything about them.
+We hunt down the very best local guides, and review everything about them.
 There are a few key things we look for:

 - Safety – this starts with checking qualifications, risk assessments, trip itineraries and policies for rescue/medical equipment carried.
 Then once we’re happy, we’ll move to physical inspections which are carried out about once every year with the more popular trips.
 It’s a fantastic way for us to share skills and keep your local guides updated with best practice.